 M.S., Ph.D.
 Degrees

-Students considering graduate study in marine biology should have a strong background in biology, molecular biology or biochemistry.
-Students are admitted on the basis of their ability and the capability of the program to meet their particular interests and needs.
-Faculty review requests for admission throughout the year.
-Stipends for financial support are awarded competitively and limited fellowship support is also available.
+Students considering graduate study in marine biology should have a strong background in biology, molecular biology, biochemistry, ecology, evolution or a related field.
+Students are admitted on the basis of their academic qualifications, research experience and the ability of the program to provide mentorship in their particular area of research interest.
+The Marine Biology Department is an equal opportunity program, and we encourage students from diverse backgrounds to apply.
+We review requests for admission throughout the year.
+Students must contact potential faculty advisors before applying.